sonals/macbookpro14-3/doc/MMIOTrace.rst

 --------------------------

 Start virt-manager click on **Create a new virtual machine** Wizard.
 In Step 1 select *Local install media* and select Windows10 ISO downloaded before.
-In Step 5 of "Create a new virtual machine" check the box for *Customize configuration before install*.
+In Step 5 of *Create a new virtual machine* check the box for *Customize configuration before install*.
 Please select **Q35** for Chipset and **UEFI** for Firmware.
 If you cannot see UEFI option please install the ovmf package for your distribution.